 off.
 Or wear clothing that lets the radiologist or technologist reach your chest.

 gel put on your skin during the test doesn’t stain clothing, but you may want

 to wear older clothing.
 The gel may not be completely removed from your skin

 - Follow any other instructions your healthcare provider gives you to get ready.

-- You will be asked to remove any jewelry and clothing from the waist up.
-You will be given a gown to wear.
+jewelry and clothing from the waist up.
+You’ll be given a gown to wear.

 Before you agree to the test or the procedure make sure you know: